Damien Harris Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- Harris has picked up a team-high 892 rushing yards (55.8 per game) and scored 14 touchdowns.
+- Harris has racked up a team-high 892 rushing yards (55.8 per game) and scored 14 touchdowns.

-- The Patriots have thrown the football in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Patriots, who rank eighth in the NFL in points scored, have attempted a pass 52.2% of the time while running the ball 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Dolphins.